-During 2016 reporting year, District staff evaluated hundreds of applications for ATC subject to Rule 210.1 (NSR).
+During 2017 reporting year, District staff evaluated hundreds of applications for ATC subject to Rule 210.1 (NSR).
 The majority of these projects had no significant impact on facility toxic air contaminant (TAC) emissions.
 Some of the projects with significant toxic emissions are facilities proposing or installing diesel piston engines.
 Although, diesel engines were considered an insignificant criteria pollutant emissions source, it was determined in the year 2000 that diesel exhaust has significant non-carcinogenic (acute and chronic) and carcinogenic health risk from diesel particulate matter (DPM).
 However, all diesel engines permitted have an overall carcinogenic risk of less than 1 in 1 million and an overall non-carcinogenic risk of less than 1.0.
+Natural gas and liquefied petroleum gas (LPG) fired engines emit significantly less toxic air contaminants (TACs).

-Summary of diesel, propane and natural gas fired engines permitted during calendar year 2016 is listed on Table 3 below, these do not include agricultural engine registrations.
+Summary of diesel, LPG and natural gas fired engines permitted during calendar year 2017 is listed on Table 3 below, these do not include agricultural engine registrations.